David L. Robbins (Virginia writer): Biography

-In addition to writing novels, Robbins is an avid sailor, sportsman and musician.
+In addition to writing novels, Robbins is an avid sailor, sportsman, and musician.

 When not traveling to research his novels, he lives in his hometown of Richmond, VA.

 Novels

-Robbins’s first book, Souls to Keep (pub.
+Robbins' first book, Souls to Keep (pub.
 1998 by HarperCollins), attracted little attention.
 His breakthrough came in 1999 with the publication of War of the Rats, a recounting of the Russian and German sniper duels over the city of Stalingrad.
-The novel became an international bestseller and made the NY Times "Also Selling" extended bestseller list.
+The novel became an international bestseller and made the New York Times "Also Selling" extended bestseller list.

-Robbins followed up War of the Rats with The End of War, another World War II-era tale of the approach of the Allied forces and the fall of Berlin, this time adding civilian perspectives to his narrative.
+Robbins followed War of the Rats with The End of War, another World War II-era tale of the approach of the Allied forces and the fall of Berlin, this time adding civilian perspectives to his narrative.
 His fourth novel, Scorched Earth, addressed contemporary racism in the American South.
 Robbins returned to World War II with Last Citadel, describing Cossack traditions and partisan warfare during the tank battle of Kursk in August 1943.
 Liberation Road deals with the experience of black and Jewish minorities in the U.S. Army during the war.

 Branching from historical fiction into alternate history, The Assassin’s Gallery features the assassination of President Franklin D. Roosevelt.
-It is the first of Robbins’ novels to have a direct sequel, The Betrayal Game, in which an American teacher visiting Havana is embroiled in a conspiracy to assassinate Fidel Castro before the Bay of Pigs invasion.
-Quentin Tarrantino has credited The Assassins Gallery as inspiring his film Inglorious Basterds, allowing him the freedom to assassinate Hitler in the film.
+It is the first of Robbins’ novels to have a direct sequel: The Betrayal Game, in which an American teacher visiting Havana is embroiled in a conspiracy to assassinate Fidel Castro before the Bay of Pigs invasion.

 Robbins' novel Broken Jewel was released in 2009 by Simon & Schuster.
 In this novel, Robbins explores the Pacific Theater and the atrocities committed upon the so-called “comfort women” enslaved by the Japanese military.

 Beginning in 2012, Robbins next published a four-book series of novels about the US Air Force pararescue jumpers, called the "PJs."
-The series begins with adventure tale of Somali pirates and international intrigue influenced by Mary Shelley, The Devil's Waters, was published in 2012 and reached #2 on Amazon's sales ranking.
+The series begins with an adventure tale of Somali pirates and international intrigue influenced by Mary Shelley, The Devil's Waters, was published in 2012 and reached #2 on Amazon's sales ranking.
 The sequel, The Empty Quarter, was published in 2014.
 The Devil's Horn is the third in the series.
 The PJ books conclude with The Low Bird, a novel based on the true-to-life rescue of an F-105 pilot downed in the Vietnam War.

-In 2021, Robbins published another historical epic, Isaac's Beacon, set during the time between the end of WWII in 1945 and the creation of the state of Israel in '48.
+In 2021, Robbins published another historical epic, Isaac's Beacon, set during the time between the end of WWII in 1945 and the creation of the state of Israel in 1948.

+He is currently working on a novel about the Great Flood in the time of Noah.